-Last year, Amazon.com has obtained security clearance by the U.S. government that will enable federal agencies to use its cloud computing services.
-This development comes days after Amazon Web Services, known as AWS, was certified to operate as a cloud service provider for three years under the government's new FedRAMP program.
+Last year, Amazon.com obtained security clearance by the U.S. government that will enable federal agencies to use its cloud computing services.
+The development came days after Amazon Web Services, known as AWS, was certified to operate as a cloud service provider for three years under the government's new FedRAMP program.

 "This will cut the cost and time for agencies to deploy our systems," said Teresa Carlson, vice president of Worldwide Public Sector at AWS.
 "It cuts costs for AWS too."

 With the accelerating use of cloud computing worldwide, Amazon is looking to provide to organizations with candidates and consultants with demonstrated knowledge of AWS best practices.

 In April, the company announced that “the new AWS Certification Program helps to fill [a] need to recognize IT professionals that possess the skills and technical knowledge necessary for building and maintaining applications and services on the AWS Cloud”.